 After the war, the Yamamoto family—Mia, her parents, four brothers, and a sister—settled in East Los Angeles.
 Mia’s father Elmer reestablished his pre-war law career, practicing in a segregated bar because the Los Angeles County Bar Association was restricted to whites only.
 (Elmer Yamamoto has his own claim to fame, as the plaintiff in a 1944 challenge to the forced removal of Japanese Americans, later consolidated with the Federal District Court case Ochikubo v Bonesteel.)
 Growing up in post-war California, Mia and her siblings were often the target of racist taunts and even physical attacks.
 “The level of hatred that people still had towards the Japanese was palpable,” she said.
 “I was pretty careful about not speaking Japanese.
 I didn’t want to advertise that.”

 Her race was not the only aspect of her identity that created challenges.
 From an early age, Mia knew the gender she’d been assigned at birth didn’t align with her true identity.
 Those feelings solidified when she came across a news story about transgender pioneer Christine Jorgensen.
 “I remember thinking, there’s another person in the world who’s just like me,” she said.
-But she also felt pressure to hide her identity as a trans girl.
+But she also felt pressure to hide her real gender identity.
 When Mia excitedly showed the news clipping to her mother, declaring that she had found a story about a kindred spirit, her mother broke down in tears.
 It wasn’t until many years later that she would finally feel ready to transition.

 After completing high school, Mia enrolled at Los Angeles City College, hoping to pursue a law career like her father, and eventually transferred to Cal State L.A.
 She graduated at the height of the Vietnam War, in 1966, and enlisted in the army soon after.
 A year later, while in Vietnam, she applied to UCLA Law School, stating that she was a poet and she intended to support her art by practicing law.
 She was accepted the following month, and returned to California to join UCLA’s incoming law students in 1968.